 The course will consist of lectures and discussion sessions to introduce new material.
 Case studies will focus on organizational challenges faced by key decision makers and managers and will entail a class presentation and discussions.
-A laboratory component of the course will focus on using PM software.
+A laboratory component of the course will focus on using Project Management software.

 CLASS SESSIONS: This is a F2F course.
 Students are expected to attend the class on and take an active role in the discussion at the scheduled course time unless prior approval is obtained.
+Student participation is important for overall effectiveness of course.